Learn about use cases for the application of artificial intelligence in microTOOL’s solutions. Today: the digital voice assistant in objectiF RPM.

 About Ursula Meseberg

 What makes a successful Project Management process?
 How do I find the right business process?
 Which methods are useful?
-A graduate mathematician and co-founder of microTOOL, Ursula Meseberg is Managing Director of the company alongside Bernd Nawrot.
+Ursula Meseberg is a graduate mathematician and co-founder of microTOOL.
 She is fascinated with current trends and has made a name for herself as an author of professional articles.

 Entries by Ursula Meseberg